nodejs/undici/README.md

   If `false` the request won't be sent until all preceding requests in the pipeline has completed.
   Default: `true` if `method` is `HEAD` or `GET`.
+* `polling: Boolean`, whether the requests is long polling and not expected to finish in a timely fashion.
+  Default: `false`.

 Headers are represented by an object like this: